-If you are tired of hearing about how you and your family need to bounce back (again!) as 2021 perpetuates the same problems as 2020, you are not alone.
-One mother of a fifteen year-old boy with ADHD and dyslexia who hates virtual school and is barely passing his courses told me last week that she is “sick and tired of hearing about resilience.
+If you are tired of hearing about how you and your family need to bounce back again as 2021 (and 2022) perpetuates the same problems as 2020, you are not alone.
+One mother of a fifteen year-old boy with ADHD and dyslexia who hates virtual school and is barely passing his courses told me she is “sick and tired of hearing about resilience.
 I’m drained and he’s depressed.
 That’s our reality.”
-She’s flooded with resilience fatigue: exhaustion from facing daily challenges with resourcefulness and strength that’s just not there.
+She’s experiencing pandemic burnout and is flooded with resilience fatigue: exhaustion from facing daily challenges with resourcefulness and strength that’s just not there.
 Sound familiar?

-Resilience refers to the ability to rebound from difficulties.
-There’s a myth that resilience is about your character when it actually has as much, if not more, to do with your socioeconomic status, religious and ethnic background.
-People who’ve experienced numerous obstacles in their lives due to financial stress, unemployment, bigotry and systemic racism have experienced difficulties that demand resources beyond ‘resilience.’
+Resilience is the ability to rebound from difficulties.
+There’s a myth that resilience is about your character.
+It actually has as much, if not more, to do with your socioeconomic status, religious and ethnic background.
+Numerous obstacles such as financial stress, unemployment, bigotry and systemic racism demand resources beyond ‘resilience.’
 Similarly, children and adults living with ADHD, persistent mental health issues or physical or learning disabilities struggle daily with challenges that demand effective coping strategies.
 When we offer platitudes about “digging deep” and “finding your resilience,” we may inadvertently dismiss the validity of these struggles.

 For kids with ADHD who live with NOW/NOT NOW brains, seeing the future and focusing on what’s coming next is already tough.
 If the NOW is unpleasant (whether that’s another day of virtual school, reading Hamlet or cleaning the cat’s litter box), it doesn’t matter how great whatever is happening later may be.
 There’s just not enough dopamine in their brains to sustain interest and action to get through the unbearable present.
-Instructing them to buckle up and ride this pandemic out for a distant tomorrow seems really impossible.
-They are wiped out.
+Instructing them to buckle up and ride this pandemic out for a distant tomorrow seems really impossible when they’re wiped out.

 As parents, your tank is likely on ‘empty’ too.
 Sadly, it seems like many parents I talk to feel ashamed of their depletion.
 You go on social media and see how other mothers or fathers manage to be productive, create and maintain activities for their kids, stay fit and prepare gorgeous meals.
 But, you can’t compare your insides to other people’s outsides.
 Whatever people are posting is what they want you to believe.
 Underneath their smiles lie similar struggles to your own.

-- Go backwards to go forwards: As a family, look back on what’s helped you thus far get through the pandemic.
+Look back as a family on what has helped you thus far get through the pandemic.
 Help your kids be as specific as possible.
 They may need some nudging as recalling positive stuff is tough for many folks, particularly those with ADHD.
 Write down each idea on a large piece of paper and put it in the kitchen or tv room for everyone to see.
 When you examine what tools fostered previous resilience, you’ll see the drops of water needed to refill your dry well right in front of you.
-Pick one to practice for a week otherwise you’ll get overwhelmed and the whole thing will be self-defeating.
+Pick one to practice for a week, otherwise it might overwhelm you and be self-defeating.

-One of my favorite mentors used to say: “When you get to the end of your rope, make a knot and hold on.”
-Holding on, accepting that you and your family need to rest there, reset and regroup are the ways you cope with resilience fatigue and rebuild your collective and personal strengths.
+One of my favorite mentors says: “When you get to the end of your rope, make a knot and hold on.”
+Holding on, resting there, resetting and regrouping will help your family cope with resilience fatigue.
+These practices will help rebuild your collective and personal strengths, too.